 Greeting card sketches and greeting card designs are sometimes used synonymously.
 In some worlds, they mean the exact same thing, while in other realms, they don’t.

 Don't want to sketch from scratch?
-Not to worry, we have lots of greeting card design templates for you to choose from on this site.
+Not to worry, we have lots of greeting card design layout templates for you to choose from on this site.

 Consequently, If you already have design templates which are sufficient, then no additional sketches are necessary.